miriamposner/basic_audio_premiere/basic_audio_editing_in_premiere.md

 # Basic Audio Editing in Premiere

+In our [previous tutorial](https://github.com/miriamposner/digital_storytelling_adobe_premiere), we learned about basic editing in Adobe Premiere Pro.
+In today's tutorial, we'll focus a bit more on working with audio.

 As we've discussed, audio is a critical part of any film or video.
 Premiere has sophisticated audio-editing capabilities, which is both a good thing and a bad thing.
 It's great that you can do sophisticated things with this tool, but it also means that getting started on audio-editing can be a little bit intimidating.

 So in this tutorial, we'll learn about some basic audio-editing in Adobe Premiere: substituting one audio track for another, lowering and raising the volume on a track, layering a voiceover, and altering the volume to accommodate a voiceover.
 We'll also learn about a couple of cool tricks that Premiere has tucked away!